+4.2.1.
 Profile of respondents

-Respondents in this study were secondary school students from the five schools in Kapsabet Division.
+Respondents in this study were Primary school students from the five schools in Pakwach District.
 Students in this study were described by sex, and age.
 Table 2 shows the description of this information;

-Table 2: Profile of the Respondents
+Table 4:1 Profile of the Respondents(pupils)

-Category Frequency Percentage
+Category Frequency Percentage (%)

-(%)

 Age 15-20 102 75

 20-above 34 25

 Total 136 100

 Gender Male 73 64

 Female 63 46

 Total 136 100

-Source; Field Data 2011
+Source; Field Data 2017

-Table 2 above, it is categorically evident that as concerns age, 75% of the respondents were aged between 15 and 20, where as 25% were above 20 years old.
-This could possibly imply that most of the students' academic progress is fine, moving from one class to another within the right time since it is calculated that when they reach form four, they should be around 18 years old under normal progression.

-Gender parity has almost been achieved in this division since the difference in number between the number of boys and girls is not that big.
+Table 2 above, it is categorically evident that as concerns age, 75% of the pupils as respondents were aged between 15 and 20, where as 25% were above 20 years old.
+This couldpossibly imply that most of the pupils are adults, they actually may have been moving from one class to another within the right time since it is calculated that when they reach form four, they should be around 18 years old under normal progression.
+Most also may have been off and on schooling because of social and economic factors.
+Gender parity has almost been achieved in this District since the difference in number between the number of boys and girls is not that big.
 Whereas girls are few at 46 %, the boys are 64% which margin is not that big.

+4.2.2.
 Level of Educational Resources

 The independent variable in this study was educational resources, broken into three components (physical, human and material).
 Each of these components was measured using 11 items in the questionnaire, as described herein; The first component of the independent variable was physical resources in schools, measured using 11 items in the questionnaire, The second component of the independent variable was human resources in schools, The third component of the independent variable was material resources in schools, measured using 11 items in the questionnaire measured using 11 items in the questionnaire.
-All these aspects were each Likert scaled between one to five, where 1=Very inadequate or not available at all; 2=inadequate; 3=neither inadequate nor adequate; 4=adequate; and 5=very adequate.
-Teachers were required to rate the level of availability or adequacy of each of these materials by ticking the right number in the box.
-Their responses were summarized using SPSS's means and standard deviations as indicated in table 3.
+All these aspects were each Likert scaled between one to five, where 1=Very inadequate or not available at all; 2=inadequate; 3=Neither inadequate nor adequate; 4=adequate; and 5=very adequate.
+Teachers were required to rate the level of availability or adequacy of each of these materials by ticking the number in the box.
+Their responses were summarized using SPSS's means and standard deviations as indicated in table 3

-Table 3: Level of Educational Resources
+Table 4:2 Level of Educational Resources (n=136)